Wednesday September 28, 12pm-1pm, 1116-E Klaus

 Advisor: Prof. Srinivas Aluru

-Chirag joined Dr Aluru's lab in Fall'14 as a CSE PhD student.
-He earned his bachelor’s degree in CS at Indian Institute of Technology at New Delhi, India.
-His current research is focused on designing the high performance computational methods for meta-genomics, an emerging area in the bioinformatics domain.
+Chirag Jain is a third year PhD student in Srinivas Aluru's lab.
+He earned his bachelor’s degree in CS at Indian Institute of Technology at New Delhi.
+His current research is focused on designing scalable algorithms for computational problems in genomics.